 If your insurance company is on our accepted list above:

 Your insurance will be billed for service.
-You will be responsible for any co-payments as stated in your insurance plan.
+You will be responsible for any co-payments or deductibles as stated in your insurance plan.
 Any co-payments are due at the time of service.*

-Our standard rates are $225 for the initial "intake" interview, and $175 for subsequent appointments.
-This is what we bill your insurance company; you are responsible only for your copayment.
+These rates are what we bill your insurance company; you are responsible only for your copayment(s).

 If your insurance company is not on our accepted list above, or if you do not have health insurance: